 Americans love their tea.
 It offers similar boosts in alertness to coffee, but with less caffeine, so it interferes less with sleep and can be enjoyed later in the day than the typical 2pm cutting off point for coffee drinkers.

 But can tea actually help you sleep?
 Do so-called “bedtime” and “sleepytime” teas really work?
-Keep reading to find out.
+Keep reading to find out – or jump straight to our reviews.

 Drinking tea before bed soothes many people.
 There is a calming aspect to sipping a warm liquid in your favorite mug before nodding off.
 It may mimic the effect of taking a warm bath before bed.
 Even though the bath or tea water is hot, it ends up cooling you down.
 As your body dries off and the extra water evaporates from your skin, the corresponding drop in body temperature signals to your brain that it’s time for sleep.